agharatarun/AI-900T00-A-Microsoft-Azure-AI-Fundamentals/AI_Overview.md

 **Azure AI Search** provides the infrastructure and tools to create search solutions that extract data from various structured, semi-structured, and non-structured documents.

-It's a Platform as a Service (PaaS) solution.
+It's a **Platform as a Service (PaaS)** solution.
 Microsoft manages the infrastructure and availability, allowing your organization to benefit without the need to purchase or manage dedicated hardware resources.
-Azure AI Search exists to complement existing technologies and provides a programmable search engine built on Apache Lucene, an open-source software library.
+Azure AI Search exists to complement existing technologies and provides a programmable search engine built on **Apache Lucene**, an open-source software library.

 Azure AI Search comes with the following features: